Webcam model: China

 In accordance with the 1997 penal code, pornography is illegal in China.
 The law only permits educational or artistic depictions of sexual intercourse.
 Historically, the law is not interpreted by the government to include pornography under the umbrella of art.
 As such, camming faces strict regulation on the internet in contrast to Western countries, where its legal distinction protects it from prostitution.
 However, camming can also be a form of solace for sex workers since it allows them to escape online where they can avoid persecution for their profession.

 China has planned to extend anti-camming laws to ASMR.
 The Chinese government claims that ASMR constitutes pornography, but Chinese ASMR content creators dispute this, arguing that pornographic ASMR represents a different category from non-sexual ASMR.

 India

 Sex work is legal in India, but many related elements such as brothels are illegal.
 Thus, camming is legal in India, but a social stigma remains.
 There is a narrative that sex workers in India are coerced into their profession, but this is not true of all sex workers.
 Many sex workers attest that their profession is legitimate labor and should be recognized as such.
 Due to the illegality of pimping, sex workers like cammers tend to operate independently and thus control their labor and profits.

 Philippines

 Sex work is illegal in the Philippines, but enforcement of the law is not strict such that it is quite commonplace.
-There is a perception that Filipino sex workers are victims of human trafficking, but this isn't always the case.
+There is a perception that Filipino sex workers are victims of human trafficking, but this is not always the case.
 Camming, in particular, is usually consensual and not always explicitly sexual, likening it more to performance than pornography.